alimprasetyo77/Socialite/README.md

 > [!IMPORTANT]
 >
-> <sub>If you try and find lots of errors or bugs, it's because I host this application on Vercel, where Vercel doesn't support websocket.</sub>
+> <sub>If you find a bug or error it's because I host this application on Vercel.</sub>

 <br>